ministryofjustice/staff-device-logging-infrastructure/README.md

 The API can be tested with the following curl command:

 `curl -H "x-api-key: <custom_logging_api_key>" -H "Content-Type: application/json" -X POST <logging_endpoint_path> -d "{\"SomeKey\":\"SomeValue\"}"`

+## Useful commands

+- To log in to the browser-based AWS console using `aws-vault`, run either of the following commands:
+  - `aws-vault login moj-pttp-dev` to log in to the dev account
+  - `aws-vault login moj-pttp-shared-services` to log in to the shared services account